dvdmtw98/blog/Post Vault/articles/2021-03-06-overthewire-bandit-level-12-level-13.md

 binary  data  data5.bin
 ```

-We use the `file` command to see the file type and we see that the data is again in an tar archive.
+We use the `file` command to see the file type and we see that the data is again in a tar archive.

 It looks like the password file has recursively been compressed using "tar", "gzip" and "bzip2".
 We keep repeating the above steps tell we get the password file